raganwald/raganwald.github.com/_posts/2019-09-21-regular-expressions.md

 This allows us to alter the way the operators are combined.
 As we have seen, the expression `b|c*` resolves to the language `{ '', 'b', 'c', 'cc', 'ccc', ... }`.
 But the expression `(b|c)*` resolves to the language `{ '', 'b', 'c', 'bb', 'cc', 'bbb', 'ccc', ... }`.

 It is quite obvious that regexen borrowed a lot of their syntax and semantics from regular expressions.
 Leaving aside the mechanism of capturing and extracting portions of a match, almost every regular expressions is also a regex.
-For example, `/reggiee*/` is a regular expression that matches words like `reggie`, `reggiee`, and `reggieee` anywhere ina string.
+For example, `/reggiee*/` is a regular expression that matches words like `reggie`, `reggiee`, and `reggieee` anywhere in a string.

 Regexen add a lot more affordances like character classes, the dot operator, decorators like `?` and `+`, and so forth, but at their heart, regexen are based on regular expressions.